Kashif0540/Generative-AI-using-LangChain/Lecture-03-Components-of-LangChain.md

 After completing this lecture, I can:

-- List all six core components of LangChain.
+- List all six core components of LangChain
 - Explain the Models component and why standardization across LLM providers was necessary.
 - Differentiate Language Models from Embedding Models.
 - Explain the Prompts component, including dynamic, role-based, and few-shot prompting.